ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 The main changes involve the removal of the single byte read/write functions and rolling their functionality into the block read/write functions, removing unnecessary parameters from functions and amending their types.

-- **Remove** the `stop` parameter from `i2c_write` and `i2c_read` functions.

-  This parameter is not required, the STOP command should be sent manually by calling `i2c_stop` this reduces the amount of conditions that implementations have to meet.

 - **Remove** the `i2c_byte_read` and `i2c_byte_write` functions from the API and integrate the functionality into `i2c_read` and `i2c_write`.

   The functionality of these calls can be implemented as part of the normal `i2c_read` and `i2c_write` functions.
 Sending individual bytes of data is inefficient and should be avoided where possible.

 - **Change** the `address` parameter in `i2c_write` and `i2c_read` functions from `int` to `uint16_t`.

-  The address parameter is up to a 9-bit value, specifying a type with correct sign and size is sensible.
+  The address parameter is up to a 10-bit value, specifying a type with correct sign and size is sensible.

 - **Remove** the return values from `i2c_start` and `i2c_stop`